-1. TREES:
+1. Trees:

-- REFER TO THE PREVIOUS SECTION "CONSIDERATIONS IN LANDSCAPE DESIGN" FOR REQUIREMENTS REGARDING EXISTING TREES. - For residential-lots up to 10,000 square feet in size, a minimum of one (1) 1 shade tree shall be required in the front yard of every residence.

-Whenever possible the shade tree shall be installed approximately seven feet (7') from the front property line in order to create a streetscape appearance.
-For lots larger than 10,000 square feet in size, a minimum of two (2) 2 trees shall be required in the front yard of every residence, WITH AT LEAST ONE TREE BEING A SHADE TREE.
-The use of evergreen trees in conjunction with shade trees is encouraged.
-Whenever

-- possible the shade tree shall be installed approximately seven 7 feet (7') from the front property line in order to create a streetscape appearance. - The required trees shall be installed by the developer prior to certificate of occupancy, OR IF SURETY IS PROVIDED TO THE CITY, IN AN ALTERNATE TIMEFRAME DETERMINED BY THE CITY. iIf homeowner installation is preferred; a credit in the amount of the required trees (including installation) shall be posted by the developer with a local nursery for use by the homeowner.
+- Refer to the previous section "Considerations in Landscape Design" for requirements regarding existing trees. - For lots up to 10,000 square feet in size, a minimum of 1 shade tree shall be required in the front yard of every residence.
+For lots larger than 10,000 square feet in size, a minimum of 2 trees shall be required in the front yard of every residence, with at least one tree being a shade tree.
+The use of evergreen trees in conjunction with shade trees is encouraged. - The required trees shall be installed by the developer prior to Certificate of Occupancy, or if surety is provided to the City, in an alternate timeframe determined by the City.
+If homeowner installation is preferred; a credit in the amount of the required trees (including installation) shall be posted by the developer with a local nursery for use by the homeowner.

-2. SHRUBS, GROUNDCOVERS AND TURF:
+2. Shrubs, Groundcovers and Turf: